 In the period ended March 31, 2014, the Corporation entered into two agreements to acquire mining properties with companies in which the CEO of the Corporation is also the CEO.
 The CEO disclosed his interest as a major shareholder and director of the vendors prior to the start of negotiations between the Corporation and the vendor.
 All negotiations were conducted between the vendor and independent directors acting on the Corporation's behalf.
 The independent directors also received advice from independent legal counsel and consultants in connection with the transaction.
-The transaction is exempt from the valuation and minority shareholder approval requirements because neither the fair market value of the property nor the consideration for the transaction exceeds 25% of the Corporation's market capitalization( sections 5.5(a) and 5.7 (1)(a) of the regulation).
+The transaction is exempt from the valuation and minority shareholder approval requirements because neither the fair market value of the property nor the consideration for the transaction exceeds 25% of the Corporation's market capitalization(sections 5.5(a) and 5.7 (1)(a) of the regulation).

 On April 24 2014, on a total 7,800,000 common shares to be remitted by the Corporation on behalf of Zippler Inc. for the acquisition of Zippler's intangible assets, a first tranche of 500,000 common shares, valued at \$60,000, was issued by the Corporation to purchase the intangible assets acquired by its 100% subsidiary, Zippler Inc..
-This resulted in a debt of \$60,000 in Zippler' individual financial statements and a receivable for the same amount in the Corporations individual financial statements; this inter-company receivable and payable transaction is however eliminated in these consolidated financial statements.
+This resulted in a debt of \$60,000 in Zippler' individual financial statements and a receivable for the same amount in the Corporations individual financial statements; furthermore, during the period, an additional \$229,050 was advanced for product development (intangible assets) and general purposes.
+These intercompany receivable and payable transactions were eliminated in the consolidated financial statements.